baha-project/baha-project/README.md

 everyone can download and edit it.

 # What programing lanuage i use
-i use Python Flask or Django,
-and php plus other programing stuff.
+i use Python (Flask or Django) framework, and PHP + other programing stuff.

 # What about CopyRight
 all of my projects are free for everyone, you can edit and publish it online,